JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 moved `data` directory wherever possible.

 1. In the `LoginDataSource` class, replace `IOException` in the `login()` function with `RuntimeException`.
-   `IOException` is not available in Kotlin.
+   `IOException` is not available in Kotlin/JVM.

     ```kotlin
     // Before